 All these papers share one simple problem: they use (very) small datasets.
-A problem that is widespread in the biomedical data science community, as medical specialists that can expertly annotate health data are expensive.
+A problem that is widespread in the biomedical data science community, as medical specialists who can expertly annotate health data are expensive.
 This is troubling; since data of actual patients from hospitals contain lots of variations that cannot be captured in really small datasets, the model performance does not translate to real-world clinical practice.

 This problem is well known.
 Initiatives like the Open Health Care by NHS England attempt to resolve this by making huge amounts of data available to everyone.
 I can only applaud such ambitions, but they solve only half of the problem.
-At this very moment there are already huge publicly available raw datasets like the NLST for CT Chest scans (Level C on the scale proposed by Hugh Harvey).
+At this very moment, there are already huge publicly available raw datasets like the NLST for CT Chest scans (Level C on the scale proposed by Hugh Harvey).

 The real issue is getting annotated data.